Transform our Parkways

 Opening up our parkways to prioritize pedestrians during the onset of the pandemic revealed the true value of the spaces surrounding our wonderful parks.

 It has been decades since many of these parkways have been established or modified in some way.
-In that time our city has grown by tens of thousands.
-Our pathways have become overburdened and cramped, it is time to make room for people in place of polluting single-occupancy vehicles.
+In that time, our city has grown by tens of thousands.
+Our pathways have become overburdened and cramped, it is time to make room for people.
+We have also seen the rise of chaotic and dangerous driving on our parkways.
+This is unacceptable.
+By creating pedestrian centered spaces, we are creating safe and secure family friendly park spaces free from reckless individuals.

-I will also support the installation of gates on certain parkways to allow for temporary openings for pedestrian use on weekends, good weather days, or special events.
+I support the installation of gates, temporary barriers, and raisable bollards on certain parkways to allow for temporary openings for pedestrian use on weekends, good weather days, or special events.

-I will continue policies that allow our disabled and elderly neighbors to have clear access to everything our parks have to offer.
+I will continue policies that allow our disabled neighbors to have clear access to everything our parks have to offer.
+I would only support plans that allow unfettered access for emergency services.

 Adapt for a New Generation of Park Users